ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 ### JSON-LD

-All did:cosmos serializations MUST use json-ld.
+All did:ixo serializations MUST use json-ld.
 <https://w3c.github.io/did-core/#json-ld>

 The DID document, DID document data structures, and representation-specific entries map MUST be serialized to the JSON-LD representation according to the JSON representation production rules as defined in § 6.2 JSON.